 One of the objectives of the KDF is to protect the natural and cultural assets of the Karoo against misappropriation and to make sure the people of the Karoo are able to extract value and a decent livelihood from exploiting, in a sustainable way, these assets.
 One of these well-known assets of the region is certainly “Karoo Lamb”.
 This name has unfortunately over the years been abused and falsely attributed to lamb from other regions.

-- Mutton or lamb originates from the Karoo in that the sheep were born in the Karoo or raised in the Karoo region for at least six continuous months before slaughtering.
+- Lamb originates from the Karoo in that the sheep were born in the Karoo or raised in the Karoo region for at least six continuous months before slaughtering.

 - Sheep grazed freely on natural veldt and were not raised in feedlots.